szahedian/binary-gamma/README.md

 # Impossibility theorems involving weakenings of expansion consistency and resoluteness in voting

 README.md for the code used in the paper [Impossibility theorems involving weakenings of expansion consistency and resoluteness in voting
-](https://arxiv.org/abs/2208.06907) by Wesley H. Holliday, Eric Pacuit, and Saam Zahedian.
+](https://arxiv.org/abs/2208.06907) by Wesley H. Holliday, Chase Norman,  Eric Pacuit, and Saam Zahedian.

 ## Notebooks